cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ### Firefox

 Unfortunately, Firefox uses its own certificate store and ignores the store of your operating system.
-Importing the certificate into Firefox' store will not worl.
+Importing the certificate into Firefox' store will not work.
 If you want to use CloudpilotEmu networking on Firefox you have to add a security exception.